Are “For” And “With” Interchangeable In Sentences?

 In conversational English, it is not uncommon to see people swapping out “for” and “with” for one another.
 This leaves many people to wonder if that is grammatically correct or if they have different meanings.

 In reality, both words do have separate meanings.
 However, you can technically use both within a given sentence.
-The main distinction, however, is that you should use “for” should be used with words like “substitute,” and “with” should be used with words like “replace.”
+The main distinction, however, is that “for” should be used with words like “substitute,” and “with” should be used with words like “replace.”

 Using “For” In Sentences